 This post is brought to you by The Air Force Collaboratory

-The Next Frontier of STEM Education: Ensuring Access for Minority Students: Despite the growing diversity of America's population, a recent study from the U.S. Department of Commerce (PDF) found that whites are twice as likely to have a science or engineering job as their black or Latino peers.
-To help eliminate this gap, some of the most innovative STEM initiatives are those geared to increase the number of minority students joining those fields.
-Read more about organizations that are using innovative methods to make students fall in love with science here.
+Despite the growing diversity of America's population, a recent study from the U.S. Department of Commerce (PDF) found that whites are twice as likely to have a science or engineering job as their black or Latino peers.
+To help eliminate this gap, some of the most innovative STEM initiatives are those geared toward increasing the number of minority students getting involved in those fields.